Approximating the Stationary Probability of a Single State in a Markov chain: Setup

-As a second example, consider the Markov chains shown in Figures \ref{figure:MM1} and \ref{figure:Magnet}.
+We give an example to illustrate why the mixing properties affect the achievable estimation accuracy for a Monte Carlo method which samples random walks.
+Consider the Markov chains shown in Figures \ref{figure:MM1} and \ref{figure:Magnet}.
 The state space of the Markov chain in Figure \ref{figure:MM1} is the positive integers (therefore countably infinite).
-It models the length of a MM1 queue, where $q_1$ is the probability that an arrival occurs before a departure.
+It models the length of a M/M/1 queue, where $q_1$ is the probability that an arrival occurs before a departure.
 This is also equivalent to a biased random walk on $\IntegersP$.
-In the Markov chain depicted by Figure \ref{figure:Magnet}, when $q_1$ and $q_2$ are less than one half, nodes 1 to $n_1 -1$ are attracted to node 1, and nodes $n_1$ to $n_2$ are attracted to state $n_2$.
+In the Markov chain depicted by Figure \ref{figure:Magnet}, when $q_1$ and $q_2$ are less than one half, states 1 to $n_1 -1$ are attracted to state 1, and states $n_1$ to $n_2$ are attracted to state $n_2$.
 Since there are two opposite attracting states (1 and $n_2$), we call this Markov chain a ``Magnet''.

-Consider the problem of determining if $\pi_1$ is greater than $\Delta$ or less than $\Delta$.
-The local neighborhoods of constant size $r$ around node $1$ for both the MM1 queue and the Magnet Markov chain are identical when $n_1 > r$.
-Therefore, there exists a Magnet Markov chain where $n_1 > r$, and $q_2 \ll q_1$ such that $\pi_1 < \Delta$ in the Magnet Markov chain, yet in the corresponding MM1 queue, $\pi_i > \Delta$.
-Therefore, by restricting to information within a local neighborhood of node 1, it is impossible to always correctly determine if $\pi_1 > \Delta$ or $\pi_1 < \Delta$.